ipavlopoulos/ndfu/README.md

 ## Usage

-Import the library and use the relative frequencies of the ratings as input:
+Import the library and use the relative frequencies of ordinal ratings as input.
+Here, annotators are split between low and high ratings, so nDFU reports structured disagreement:

 ```python
 >>> from ndfu import dfu, pdf